 The CIE offers a variety of appointments abroad to UW-Eau Claire faculty and academic staff.
 Spending a semester abroad can be a very rewarding and enriching experience.
 It may enable you to undertake a research project in your area of specialization, to gain access to a special collection in a library abroad, get in touch with colleagues at international universities, or provide new insights to enhance your teaching at home.

-The CIE is currently accepting applications for the following terms which are due on November 1, 2018
+The CIE is currently accepting applications for the following programs.

 How do I apply?